BIL Conference: History

-The name BIL was proposed as it was catchy, short, and unclaimed.
+The name BIL was proposed because it was catchy, short, and unclaimed.
 It also humorously referenced the 1989 film Bill & Ted's Excellent Adventure.

 The week of BIL 2008, the number of RSVPs had eclipsed the space limitations and the group was forced to announce that they were full.
-Subsequent BILs have been hosted in Long Beach, Vancouver, and San Francisco, timed with TED whenever they can.
+Subsequent BILs have been hosted in Long Beach, Vancouver, and San Francisco, timed with TED whenever possible.
 BIL went on to have conferences worldwide - Afghanistan, India, England, France, Canada and Tunisia, to name a few.
 There are also subject-focused variants such as BIL:PIL mirroring TEDMED, and JIL for women.

 After the first BIL, the TED organization contacted BIL leaders for advice on what later became their TEDx brand for individuals hosting their own versions of TED.
 They launched 3 months after the 2nd BIL.
 The core difference between TEDx and BIL is the amount of overhead and restrictions.
-TEDx requires that each applicant be thoroughly screened and already have conference experience; thus, TEDx is willing to exclude people.
+TEDx requires that each applicant be thoroughly screened and already have conference experience.